 Frequently Asked Questions

-Q. When Should I Call an Electrician?
+FAQ.
+When Should I Call an Electrician?

+This is perhaps the most common FAQ.
 Many people think that you only need an electrician when you are constructing a new home, but this is simply not the case.
 In fact, if you have anything in your home that has to do with electricity needing repairs, it is far better to call in an electrician than to attempt to repair it yourself.
 DIY mistakes can be costly and in some cases dangerous.
 With DIY projects, not only is there a risk of electrocution, but there is also a risk that an improper repair may create fire hazard.

 Situations That Require an Electrician Include: